Oil jumps as Trump talks up truce hopes for Saudi-Russia price war

 U.S. shale producer Whiting Petroleum Corp, once the largest oil producer in North Dakota, on Wednesday became the first publicly traded casualty of the oil price collapse as it filed for Chapter 11 bankruptcy.

-Reporting by Shu Zhang and Sonali Paul; Editing by Kenneth Maxwell
+Reporting by Julia Payne in London, Shu Zhang and Sonali Paul; Editing by Kenneth Maxwell, Sam Holmes and Jane Merriman